Oskarovsky/JavaExam/book/cheatsheet.md

 Since equality operators have left associativity, the evaluation of the expression `a == b == c` would proceed as follows: `((a == b) == c)`.

 #### Object Reference Equality: ==, !=
+The equality operator `==` and the inequality operator `!=` can be applied to reference variables to test whether they refer to the same object.
+The equality and inequality operators are applied to object references to check whether two references denote the same object.
+The state of the objects that the references denote is not compared.

 ### 3 MAKING DECISIONS